What is ART or Active Release Technique?

-Active Release and Graston Technique are both soft tissue therapies.
+Active Release and Graston Techniques are both soft tissue therapies.
 Trained professionals use both methods of treatment but they perform the therapies in different manners.

 Choosing GT or ART

 From the standpoint of the practitioner of these techniques, performing the Active Release Technique on many patients can lead to sore hands and thumbs from all of the effort required to work out adhesions and perform smaller realignments.
 The Graston Technique, because it uses instruments with a special lubricant, aims to avoid this issue.
 However, practitioners may tend to grip harder on slippery instruments.
 Both techniques require special training in order for practitioners to become properly certified and capable of performing these techniques successfully on patients.